charliereese/blog_boi/README.md

 - Run system tests: `rake app:test:system`
 - Run all tests: `rake` or `rake test`
 - In normal rails apps: running single test is possible, but not sure how (or if functionality included out of box for engine).
 Can also run a particular test method from the test case by providing the -n or --name flag.
 Can also run an entire directory of tests by providing the path to the directory.
 I don't think any of this works out of the box for engines.
 How can I get this to work?

+**B.1 Test coverage**

+Exists in `coverage` folder in root directory.

+To view in a browser, execute from root directory: `open coverage/index.html`

 ## C) Custom style / SCSS